LeandroRPP/LeandroRPP/README.md

 ## Hello!!

 I'm 21 years old, live in Campinas/SP - Brazil.
 I'm entering in this world of programming.
-Big challengs are coming and I'm ready to face them!(at least until coffee runs out)!  🙌
+Big challenges are coming and I'm ready to face them!(at least until coffee runs out)!  🙌
 </br>

 ### 🖥️ Languages and Technologies that i'm practicing: